Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Related Works

+In research utilizing external knowledge, integrating molecular knowledge has become a reliable approach to improve model performance.
+However, previous work only considers the 2D modality of molecules, resulting in molecular representations lacking high-dimensional information.
+This leads to structural confusion and feature overlap among molecules, making it difficult to clearly distinguish similar molecules in the representation space, thereby reducing the overall discriminative power of the representation space.

+Researchers have long recognized the importance of 3D geometric information in the molecular domain.
+Initially, 3D molecular structures were introduced to predict the binding sites and affinity between medications and targets \citep{3d_good_1}, solving practical challenges associated with 3D structure applications.
+Subsequently, studies explored the role of 3D quantitative structure-activity relationship (3D-QSAR) \citep{3d_good_2} models in medication design, providing a foundation for medication prediction and optimization.
+KDBNet \citep{luo2023calibrated} utilizes 3D protein and molecular structures to predict the binding affinity between protein kinases and compounds, incorporating 3D properties often neglected by other models.
+Recent review articles \citep{3d_good_3} have overviewed the latest applications of 3D geometric structures in bioorganic and medicinal chemistry, highlighting their potential in structure-based medication discovery and design.

+Multi-modal refers to the integration of multiple types of data or information from different sources or modalities.
+Molecular multimodal refers to the incorporation of various types of molecular data, such as 2D structural information and 3D geometric information, to enhance molecular representation and analysis.
 In the field of multi-modal molecular learning, 2D graph structures and 3D geometric structures can be viewed as different perspectives of the same molecule.
 Inspired by contrastive pre-training methods in the vision domain, many research efforts have begun to explore how to use 2D and 3D information jointly for molecular pre-training.
-For example, using two encoders to separately encode 2D and 3D molecular information while maximizing the mutual information between their representations \cite{Multi_Modal_1}.
-Alternatively, pre-training 2D and 3D encoders through contrastive learning and reconstruction \cite{Multi_Modal_2}.
-Recent studies have unified the aforementioned 2D and 3D pre-training methods and proposed a 2D graph neural network model \cite{Multi_Modal_3} that can be enhanced by 3D geometric features.
+For example, using two encoders to separately encode 2D and 3D molecular information while maximizing the mutual information between their representations \citep{Multi_Modal_1}.
+Alternatively, pre-training 2D and 3D encoders through contrastive learning and reconstruction \citep{Multi_Modal_2}.
+Recent studies have unified the aforementioned 2D and 3D pre-training methods and proposed a 2D graph neural network model \citep{Multi_Modal_3} that can be enhanced by 3D geometric features.

 Our research aims to integrate molecular multi-modality without compromising the efficiency and complexity of the recommendation system, in order to address the issue of structural confusion in medication recommendation and significantly improve existing models.